budak7273/ArmorModules/PatchNotes/Update_2.0.4.md

 ## New Features
 These were changes made by me on the base PowerSuit mod side.
 If it broke something, yell at me, not Nog.
 - **PowerSuit config options**
-	- You can reload the configs without restarting the game with the chat command `/reloadPowerSuitConfig`.
+	- You can **reload the configs without restarting the game** with the chat command `/reloadPowerSuitConfig`.
 There is no confirmation message when it runs, it will just reload the configs.
-It does log to the SML console, though.
+It does log to the SML console, though, if you have that on.
 	- The configs are separate for multiplayer host and client; each has their own set.
     - You can now configure the following properties by editing `PowerSuit.cfg` in your Satisfactory install's `/configs/` folder.
     - **HoverFlightIgnitionDelaySeconds**: (`0.375` sec by default) How long in seconds the jetpack waits to start fly when your suit is capable of hovering (ex.
 Hover Jetpack module installed).
 You may want to increase this value if you want to ensure you reach the apex of your jump before your jetpack turns on.